Paul Pfeifer

-Paul E. Pfeifer (born October 15, 1942) is an American jurist.
+Paul E. Pfeifer (born October 15, 1942) is an American politician and jurist.
 He served in both houses of the Ohio General Assembly as a member of the Ohio Republican party and was most recently an associate justice of the Supreme Court of Ohio.

+Background

 Pfeifer was born in Bucyrus in 1942.
 He grew up on his family's dairy farm near Bucyrus.
 As a teenager, he raised purebred Yorkshire hogs to finance his college education.
 He earned a bachelor of arts degree in economics, political science, and history in 1963 from Ohio State University.
 In 1966, he also earned a law degree from the College of Law.

 Pfeifer owns a cattle farm in Crawford County, near his childhood home.
 Pfeifer and his wife Julia have three children and four grandchildren.

-Law practice

 From 1967 to 1970, he worked as an assistant attorney general under Ohio Attorney General William B. Saxbe.
 Pfeifer practiced law – tax and trial law – as a partner with the firm Cory, Brown & Pfeifer from 1972 to 1992.
 From 1973 to 1976, he also served as an assistant to the Crawford County prosecutor.